HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 9+ SEO Metrics You Should Be Measuring

 In SEO, the challenge isn’t a lack of data.
 On the contrary.
 You often have too much of it.
-You’re faced with choosing the right metrics to analyze and tell you what you (and your company or clients) need to know.
-And that’s sometimes a challenging task.
+You’re faced with choosing the right metrics to analyze and determining what you (and your company or clients) need to know.
+And that’s sometimes the tricky part.

 This article will help you understand which metrics are critical and why.
 You’ll also learn how to measure each one.